nickopotamus/mercat-website/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
   - Committee
-  - Trainee contacts
+  - Consultant directors
-  - Consultant contacts
+  - Regional contacts
 design:
   show_interests: false
   show_role: true